ovh/docs/pages/cloud/private-cloud/nsx-11-faq/guide.pt-pt.md

 ### Why is NSX management via Terraform done via a separate `https://nsxt` endpoint?

-The NSX API is dedicated and linked to the vSphere API.
+The NSX API is dedicated and not linked to the vSphere API.
 That's why we created a dedicated endpoint to reach it.

 <a name="veeamzerto"></a>